 Phone: (802) 656-5700

-Please use the Student Financial Services website as a valuable resource to find answers to questions, or email a member of the Student Financial Services team at email@example.com.
+Please use the Student Financial Services website as a resource to find answers to questions, or email a member of the Student Financial Services team at email@example.com.

 Changes in Enrollment

-A student who adds courses during an enrollment period will be billed additional tuition and fees applicable to the adjusted credit hour load.
+A student who adds courses during an enrollment period will be billed additional tuition and fees applicable to the adjusted credit hours.
 Students who drop or withdraw from courses during the enrollment period will receive a tuition credit based upon the university’s published Refund and Bill Adjustment Policy (PDF) which is subject to change.
-Financial aid will be reviewed and adjusted for any changes to the course load.
+Financial aid will be reviewed and adjusted for any changes in enrollment.
 It is recommended that financial aid recipients speak with Student Financial Services before withdrawing from or dropping courses.

 Satisfactory Academic Progress (SAP) Standards for Financial Aid Recipients